 1. Check Grounding

-If you didn’t ground the stereo in the right way, or at least connect the ground wire to a metal object, it’s going to give you a lot of pain.
+If you didn’t ground the stereo correctly, or at least connect the ground wire to a metal object, it will give you a lot of pain.

 However, grounding the car radio is easy.
 Simply remove the stereo from the dash and find the light green cable.

 2. Look For Open Wires